 An IPO is an Initial Public Offering, which is when a private company goes public and allows people to buy shares on the stock market.
 Pre-IPO, a tech company’s stock is only accessible to its founders, private investors, and employees.
 But after an IPO, members of the public can buy shares.
 This is largely done to raise money to assist with company growth, hiring new employees, and developing new products.

-If you are not sure what a prediction market is, let us walk you through it a little further, in the context of tech startups and IPOs.
-Prediction markets allow users to trade contracts on event outcomes.
+Prediction market apps allow users to trade contracts on event outcomes.
 For example, for tech startups that might go public, a contract might ask the following:

 As you can see, these contracts are often binary and require a ‘yes’ or ‘no’ outcome.
 If you think that the event is going to happen, you would buy a ‘yes’ contract.
 The more ‘yes’ contracts traded, the higher the price goes.
 Likewise, if more traders opt for a ‘no’ contract, the price will decrease to reflect the collective belief.

-But these prices are not simple costs of the contract.
+But these prices don't only reflect the costs of the contract.
 They also reflect the probability of the event happening.
-For example, if a ‘yes’ contract is priced at $0.80, this means that the market believes there is a 80% chance of that event occurring.
+For example, if a ‘yes’ contract is priced at $0.80, it means the market believes there's an 80% chance of that event occurring.
 But as more traders get involved, the prices will fluctuate to represent the public’s opinion.

 | Site | Key Strength |